-The new investment team which began in March 2022 is now well settled.
+SB2 completed its third year as a listed investment company during the 2023/24 Financial Year.
 The fund continued its focus on providing investors with attractive risk adjusted returns with capital growth and income over the long term by investing in a portfolio of typically 20-35 investments in predominantly Australian listed and unlisted securities of emerging companies (defined as companies with a market capitalisation under \$500m at the time of investment).